Scottish Young Carers Services Alliance Network

 - Be supported to implement local and national strategies concerning young carers.

-If you would be interested in joining the SYCSA, then please contact Lorna Gibson at firstname.lastname@example.org or on 0300 772 7701.
+If you would be interested in joining the SYCSA or would like to know who your local young carer service is, or discuss working in partnership then please contact Lorna Gibson at email@example.com or on 0300 772 7701.